gshipley/enterprise_training/AdminTraining.md

 	Application 'someAppToDelete' successfully deleted

-##**Restoring Backup**
+##**Restoring a backup**

 Not only you can take a backup of an application but you can also restore a previously saved snapshot.
-This form of the command restores the git repository, the application data directories and the log files found in the specified archive.
-When the restoration is complete, OpenShift Enterprise runs the deployment script on the newly restored repository, which completes the deployment process in the same way as if you had issued a git push command.
-To restore the snapshot, run the command shown below.
+This form of the *rhc*command restores the git repository, as well as the application data directories and the log files found in the specified archive.
+When the restoration is complete, OpenShift Enterprise runs the deployment script on the newly restored repository.
+To restore an application snapshot, run the following command:

 	$ rhc snapshot restore -a firstphp -f firstphp.tar.gz